-Sinus histiocytosis with massive lymphadenopathy in Adult
+Sinus histiocytosis with massive lymphadenopathy

 Rarely, Rosai-Dorfman disease may be associated with other diseases including large B-cell lymphoma, myelodysplastic syndrome, plasmacytoma, idiopathic hypereosinophilic syndrome, Hodgkin's lymphoma, sickle cell disease, and giant cell hepatitis.
 Other associated dermatologic conditions reported in the past include mycetoma, morphea, erythroderma, and Langerhans cell histiocytosis.